-Alternatively, in general perhaps the correct observations and judgements are in fact the exclusive domain of the eccentrics and the contrary types (who have been described using any number of expressions including the cranks, the perverse, the unpopular, the ones who swim against the tide of prevailing common sense, those that stick out or are isolated from the rest), i.e. the people with ideas opposite to those of the majority, or the people on the frontiers of society.
-There can be no doubt that even as a teenager Tsunesaburo Makiguchi was one of these people.
+It is perhaps the case that the capacity for correct observation and judgment is something only found among the eccentrics and contrarians (who have been described using any number of expressions including the cranks, the perverse, the unpopular, the freaks, those who stick out or are isolated from the rest), i.e. people whose thinking is opposite to that of the majority, or people at the edges and margins of society.
+There can be no doubt that even as a teenager Tsunesaburo Makiguchi was one such person.